Anxiety, EMDR, Managing emotions, Podcast, Somatic Exercises

 Request appointment

-If you have a PPO plan you may receive partial reimbursement for our services according to your out-of-network benefits.
-We are not in-network with insurance panels or Medi-Cal, in order to provide immediate and responsive care to our clients.
+We are in-network with Aetna.
+If you have a PPO plan we you may be able to use your out-of-network benefits.
+We are not in-network with Medi-Cal.

 Frequently Asked Questions about Recovering from Infidelity